Jack Norris (activist): Early life and education

 Norris graduated from Archbishop Moeller High School in Cincinnati, Ohio in 1985.
-He attended Cornell College in Mount Vernon, Iowa, receiving a B.A. in Philosophy and Sociology in 1989.
+He attended Cornell College in Mount Vernon, Iowa, receiving a B.S.S. in Philosophy and Sociology in 1989.

 He earned a Bachelor of Science degree in Nutrition and Dietetics from Life University (Marietta, Georgia) in 2000 and performed his dietetic internship at Georgia State University in 2000–2001.

 Career

 Norris, a vegan, is a registered dietitian.
-He was an American Council on Exercise-certified personal trainer from 1994 to 1996.

-Norris is the author of Vitamin B12: Are You Getting It?, Tips for New Vegans, and Daily Needs [for vegans].